Order-of-the-Nova-Keepers/nova-s6/README.md

 $$env>>variableName>>value    # Set environment variable
 $$env>>$all                   # List all environment variables
 $$env>>$rem>>variableName     # Remove environment variable

+macro add alias command     # To add a new macro macro remove alias command  # To remove a macro macro update alias command  # To update an existing macro macro list                  # To list all macros macro restore               # To restore the deleted macros

+exit # To exit the application
 ```

 ## File Management Commands